taruncse/HeadFirstDesignPattern/README.md

  * Don’t be afraid to create your own Observable implementation if needed.
  * Swing makes heavy use of the Observer Pattern, as do many GUI frameworks.
  * You’ll also find the pattern in many other places, including JavaBeans and RMI.
+ * Android view (button) click listener can be the most used example of Observer Pattern.